Transparency report: Conflicts between government and company

 In June 2013, Google asked the Department of Justice for permission to disclose details about the number of FISA requests it receives.
 As a result, Microsoft, Yahoo, and Facebook followed suit immediately.
 However, the Department of Justice refused those requests, and they only provide the companies with a heavily redacted version of their arguments.

-Here's what Google legal director Richard Salgado had to say about FISA requests:

-"We want to go even further.
+Here's what Google legal director Richard Salgado had to say about FISA requests: "We want to go even further.
 We believe it's your right to know what kinds of requests and how many each government is making of us and other companies.
 However, the U.S. Department of Justice contends that U.S. law does not allow us to share information about some national security requests that we might receive.
 Specifically, the U.S. government argues that we cannot share information about the requests we receive (if any) under the Foreign Intelligence Surveillance Act.
 But you deserve to know."

-“Our ability to speak has been restricted by laws that prohibit and even criminalize a service provider like us from disclosing the exact number of national security letters ('NSLs') and Foreign Intelligence Surveillance Act ('FISA') court orders received - even if that number is zero.”avian network's veep for legal Ben Lee has blogged.
+"Our ability to speak has been restricted by laws that prohibit and even criminalize a service provider like us from disclosing the exact number of national security letters ('NSLs') and Foreign Intelligence Surveillance Act ('FISA') court orders received - even if that number is zero." - Avian Network's VP of Legal Ben Lee has blogged.

 On 7 October 2014, Twitter announce that there will be a lawsuit against the United States government for violating its First Amendment right to freedom of speech.
 The Transparency Report which would reveal how many national security letters (NSLs) and Foreign Intelligence Surveillance Act (FISA) orders Twitter receives.
 They provided a draft of the transparency report to the Department of Justice and discussed it for months.
 Twitter was still unable to get the permission for allowing them to publish even a redacted version of the report from the government.
 The response form FBI for its stance is that the information Twitter wants to publish "is classified and cannot be publicly released", they also said according to the framework provided on 27 January 2014, Twitter is only permitted to qualify its description of the total number of accounts affected by all national security legal process it has received but it cannot quantify that description with specific detail that goes well beyond what is allowed under the 27th Jan 2014 framework and that discloses properly classified information.